Xalfer/Termtris/README.md

 * left and right arrows to move the piece
 * down arrow to soft drop
 * C to rotate clockwise
-* Z to rotate counter clockwise
+* Z to rotate counterclockwise